-- Maintaining information on the work of the different Commissions that is relevant to standardisation. - Strengthening links with other NGOs, recognising that the whole is likely to be greater than the sum of the parts - Building further FIG's relationship with IVSC.
-FIG is currently reviewing its formal relationship with IVSC, recognising the important role FIG (particularly Commission 9 Valuation and the Management of Real Estate) can play in developing valuation standards, one current example being the work of FIG Working Group 9.3 in the area of valuation for compensation. - Inputting to ISO's work on standards for survey instruments.
+- Strengthening links with other NGOs.
+A successful meeting and joint session on standards were held at the Washington Congress, which allowed the review of how FIG and our sister organisations can work together and influence to best effect in this area.
+As a further step, the different organisations have been asked to compile and maintain summaries of how each is involved in standardisation work; this will allow sensible joint working where appropriate.
+The returns received are included in the grid of FIG activity. - Building further FIG's relationship with IVSC.
+Several successful sessions involving FIG and IVSC were held at the FIG 2002 Congress.
+FIG is currently reviewing its formal relationship with IVSC, recognising the important role FIG (particularly Commission 9 Valuation and the Management of Real Estate) can play in developing valuation standards. - Inputting to ISO's work on standards for survey instruments.
 FIG Commission 5 has been involved in the ISO work of refining standards for survey instruments for some years.
 The goal is a single, usable set of standards that are appropriate for field surveyors (and not just for calibration laboratories).
-Some of these standards are now published; Commission 5 will ensure that FIG continues its work in this field, with a particular current focus being a proposed standard on testing the repeatability of Real Time GPS measurements. - Inputting to ISO's work on Geographic Information Standards.
+Some of these standards are now published; Commission 5 will ensure that FIG continues its work in this field.
+To this end, it has recently nominated Hans Heister as FIG's new liaison with the ISO work (replacing Jean-Marie Becker, who achieved a great deal in his working with the Technical Committee prior to his retirement). - Inputting to ISO's work on Geographic Information Standards.
 The work of ISO Technical Committee (TC) 211 will have a profound impact on large numbers of surveyors.
 Many of its first generation of standards are conceptual models.
 TC211, however, has now moved into the more detailed area, including the development of registries.
 Location Based Services is a particular focus.
 Another is geodetic codes and parameters, where FIG has been asked to assist in compiling a library of the definitive transformations required to move between different coordinate reference systems.
-TC211 also is becoming the place where the geographic information community meets the liaison members of the Committee include the Open Geospatial Consortium, the Global

-Spatial Data Infrastructure (GSDI) and FIG. FIG has played an active role, but has recognised that it can't be involved in everything.
-Particular aspects we are focusing on at present are:
+TC211 also is becoming the place where the geographic information community meets the liaison members of the Committee include the Open Geospatial Consortium, the Global Spatial Data Infrastructure (GSDI) and FIG. FIG has played an active role, but has recognised that it can't be involved in everything.
+Particular aspects we are focusing on at present are: - The work item on the Qualification and Certification of Personnel (see Section 2.5 below for more information). - Involvement in outreach activity.
+TC211 has set up an Outreach Group, tasked with ensuring that the market is aware of its standards and their implications, and that standards developers are fully aware of market views and the needs of the global community of users of geographic information.
+FIG has long advocated this work, and has two members of the Outreach Group.
+Recent activity has included the production of Fact Sheets providing information on each of the TC211 standards, the running of a number of workshops, and the overhauling of the TC211 website.
+The